-- 3.4.12.1 The Applicant shall follow the criteria and guidelines as stated in Annexes 10 and 18 of the TM, the EIAO Guidance Note No. 8/2010 on "Preparation of Landscape and Visual Impact Assessment under the Environmental Impact Assessment Ordinance" and the report of "Landscape Value Mapping of Hong Kong" for evaluating and assessing the landscape and visual impacts. - 3.4.12.2The study area for the landscape impact assessment shall include all areas within 500 metres distance from the boundary of the Project site.
-The study area for the visual impact assessment shall be defined by the visual envelope of the Project. - 3.4.12.3The landscape and visual impact assessments shall follow the detailed technical requirements given in Appendix H. - 3.4.13 Not Used - 3.4.14 Not Used
+3.4.12.1 The Applicant shall follow the criteria and guidelines as stated in Annexes 10 and 18 of the TM, the EIAO Guidance Note No. 8/2010 on "Preparation of Landscape and Visual Impact Assessment under the Environmental Impact Assessment Ordinance" and the report of "Landscape Value Mapping of Hong Kong" for evaluating and assessing the landscape and visual impacts caused by the removal of trees and vegetation, the form and appearance of the Project, as well as night-time visual impact during night time operation and due to lighting of the Project.

+- 3.4.12.2 The study area for the landscape impact assessment shall include areas within 500 metres distance from the boundary of the Project site.
+The study area for the visual impact assessment shall be defined by the visual envelope of the Project. - 3.4.12.3 The landscape and visual impact assessments shall follow the detailed technical requirements given in Appendix H.